 * With the 3 Well | 8 Well | 12 Well Chamber Slides, removable, ibidi provides self-adhesive, removable silicone chambers that are mounted on a standard glass slide.
 They are suitable for upright and inverted microscopy and enable long-term storage of samples after immunofluorescence staining.

 The ibidi Polymer Coverslip, which is our most recommended surface, is a thin plastic coverslip that forms the bottom of most μ-Slides, μ-Dishes, and μ-Plates.
 With a standard No. 1.5 coverslip thickness of 180 µm (+10/–5 µm) and immersion oil compatibility, it meets all optical requirements for microscopes and is suitable for various imaging techniques (e.g., phase contrast, DIC, widefield fluorescence, confocal microscopy, two-photon microscopy, FRAP, FRET, FLIM, or LSFM).
-Due to the gas-permeable material of the ibidi Polymer Coverslip, carbon dioxide or oxygen exchange during cell culture is maintained.
+Unlike glass, the ibidi Polymer Coverslip is gas-permeable.
 The ibidi Polymer Coverslip provides optimal growth conditions for various cell-based assays and cell types and is available with different treatments or coatings (ibiTreat, Bioinert, Collagen IV, Poly-L-Lysine).
 You can find more information about the coatings here.

 ibidi offers specialized glass bottom labware with a borosilicate coverglass bottom. ibidi developed these glass surfaces specifically for TIRF, super-resolution microscopy, and single molecule microscopy.
 The glass bottoms are completely gas-proof and do not allow for any gas exchange.